Acting credits

 Other jobs

-Sir Nigel John Dermot "Sam" Neill (born 14 September 1947) is a New Zealand actor.
-His career has included leading roles in both dramas and blockbusters.
-Considered an "international leading man", he is regarded as one of the most versatile actors of his generation.
+Sir Nigel John Dermot 'Sam' Neill (September 14, 1947 – July 13, 2026) was a New Zealand actor.
+His career included leading roles in both dramas and blockbusters.
+Considered an 'international leading man', he is regarded as one of the most versatile actors of his generation.
 Born in Northern Ireland to an English mother and New Zealand father, Neill moved to Christchurch with his family in 1954.
-He first achieved recognition with his appearance in the film Sleeping Dogs (1977), which he followed with leading roles in My Brilliant Career (1979), Omen III: The Final Conflict, Possession (both 1981), Evil Angels (also known as A Cry in the Dark) (1988), Dead Calm (1989), The Hunt For Red October (1990), The Piano (1993), and In the Mouth of Madness (1994).
-He came to international prominence as Dr. Alan Grant in Jurassic Park (1993), reprising the role in Jurassic Park III (2001) and Jurassic World Dominion (2022).
-Outside of film, Neill has appeared in numerous television series in guest and recurring roles, including Reilly, Ace of Spies (1983), The Simpsons (1994), The Tudors (2007), Crusoe (2008–2010), Happy Town (2010), Alcatraz (2012), and Rick and Morty (2019).
-He also starred as the titular character Merlin in Merlin (1998) and Merlin's Apprentice (2006) and as Major Chester Campbell in the first two series of Peaky Blinders (2013–2014).
+He first achieved recognition with his appearance in the film Sleeping Dogs (1977), which he followed with leading roles in My Brilliant Career (1979), Omen III: The Final Conflict, Possession (both 1981), Evil Angels (1988), Dead Calm (1989), The Hunt for Red October (1990), The Piano (1993), and In the Mouth of Madness (1994).
+He came to international prominence as Dr. Alan Grant in Jurassic Park (1993), reprising the role in Jurassic Park III (2001) and Dominion (2022).
+Outside of film, Neill appeared in numerous television series in guest and recurring roles, including Reilly, Ace of Spies (1983), The Simpsons (1994), The Tudors (2007), Crusoe (2008–2010), Happy Town (2010), Alcatraz (2012), and Rick and Morty (2019).
+He also starred as the titular character in Merlin (1998) and Merlin's Apprentice (2006), and as Major Chester Campbell in the first two series of Peaky Blinders (2013–2014).
 He has presented and narrated several documentaries.
-Neill receives the AACTA Award for Best Actor in a Leading Role, the Longford Lyell Award, the New Zealand Film Award, and the Logie Award for Most Outstanding Actor.
-He also has three Golden Globe and two Primetime Emmy Award nominations.
+Neill received the AACTA Award for Best Actor in a Leading Role, the Longford Lyell Award, the New Zealand Film Award, and the Logie Award for Most Outstanding Actor.
+He also had three Golden Globe and two Primetime Emmy nominations.
 He won the Silver Logie for Most Popular Actor at the 2023 Logies.
+Neill passed away at age 78 on 13 July 2026, in Sydney, Australia.
+The loss was sudden and unexpected but blessed by the fact that he remained cancer free.

 Movie credits linked with Sam Neill.